What Really Makes a Gummy Supplement Taste Great (It's Not Just the Flavor)

-Flavor is where gummy supplements are won or lost-but not because “watermelon beats grape.”
+Flavor makes or breaks a gummy supplement—no, not because "watermelon beats grape."
 In manufacturing, gummy flavor is a moving target that has to survive heat, acid, sweeteners, active ingredients, and months inside a bottle without fading, drifting, or turning oddly bitter.

 Why gummy flavor is trickier than it looks